Nadia Burgess : Associate Artist

 She appeared as soloist with the PACOFS Symphony Orchestra in performances of Gershwin's Rhapsody in Blue in 1980, and the contemporary Concerto by Laurie Potgieter in 1982.
 She moved to Sydney in 1983 and became an accredited private teacher with the NSW State Conservatorium of Music.

-Nadia Burgess has performed as solo pianist in Sydney for many years.
+Nadia has performed as solo pianist in Sydney for many years.
 She has also performed as accompanist and with several ensembles.
-She recorded a jazz trio CD with Craig Scott and Dave Goodman in 2000.
+She recorded a jazz trio CD album with Craig Scott and Dave Goodman in 2000.
 She returned to further study at the Sydney Conservatorium of Music in 2001, where she studied jazz with Judy Bailey, Gordon Brisker, William Motzing, Paul McNamara and Craig Scott.
-She completed the Associate Diploma in Jazz Studies at the end of 2002, followed by a Master's degree in composition under the supervision of American composer/arranger William Motzing during 2003-2004.
+She completed the Associate Diploma in Jazz Studies at the end of 2002, followed by a Master of Music (Composition) under the supervision of American composer/arranger William Motzing during 2003-2004.

-She is a recipient of an Australian Postgraduate Award and was awarded a PhD in Composition in June 2015, having studied with Matthew Hindson and Carl Vine at the Sydney Conservatorium of Music.
+Nadia is a recipient of an Australian Postgraduate Award and graduated with a Doctor of Philosophy in December 2015, having studied composition with Matthew Hindson and Carl Vine at the Sydney Conservatorium of Music.

 ||Sonata for tenor saxophone and piano : saxophone with piano (2013)||Commissioned by Nathan Henshaw.|